RedReign/FoundryVTT-BetterRolls5e/README.md

 - Localization support - now comes with a full Japanese translation!
 ![](https://cdn.discordapp.com/attachments/513918036919713802/635495803787542559/unknown.png)

+- ***New!*** Macro support!
+Try dragging and dropping an item, spell, or feat from your character sheet onto the macro hotbar!
+- Script macros are also intuitive enough to be entered manually.
+- Try `BetterRolls.quickRoll("Shortbow");` on a creature with an item named "Shortbow" !

 ## Planned Features
 - Dual roll improvements
+- Configurable labels for damage rolls
+- Additional macro support

 ## Acknowledgements
 - Big thanks to Atropos for making a wonderful VTT that's worth making modules for!